HackYourFuture-CPH/career-training/README.md

 - Know how to make your Linkedin page attractive to recruiters.
 - Know how to make your GitHub page attractive to recruiters.
 - Learn how to perform well in a technical interview.
+- 🚑 How to handle Job Rejection and Job Anxiety